nicklockwood/layout/README.md

 * Boxes - demonstrates use of state to manage an animated layout
 * Pages - demonstrates using a `UIScrollView` to create paged content
 * Text - demonstrates Layout's text features, include the use of HTML and attributed string constants
-* Northstar - demonstrates how Layout can be used to build a real-world layout using the Northstar components
+* Table - demonstrates Layout's support for `UITableView` and `UITableViewCell`

 ## UIDesigner

 The UIDesigner project is an experimental WYSIWYG tool for constructing layouts.
 It's written as an iPad app which you can run in the simulator or on a device.

 UIDesigner is currently in a very early stage of development.
 It supports most of the features exposed by the Layout XML format, but lacks import/export, and the ability to specify constants or outlet bindings.

+## Sandbox

+The Sandbox app is a simple playground for creating XML layouts.
+It runs on iPhone or iPad.

+Like UIDesigner, the Sandbox app currently lacks any load/save or import/export capability, although you can copy and paste XML to and from the edit screen.

 # LayoutTool